Utah Rep. Maloy offers tepid criticism of some White House spending cuts at town hall

 “We are not going to get out of the situation we’re in financially without all of us feeling some pain,” she said.

 Maloy said she and Kennedy held the town hall because they believed Utah could set an example on how to hold civil discussions about tough issues.
-Questions were sent in to a message board and attendees could vote for those they were most interested in hearing.
-The question about authoritarianism came from a man who stood up and shouted it.
+Questions were sent in to a message board and attendees could vote for which should be asked.

+One man shouted out to ask Maloy if she shared his concern that the country is careening toward authoritarianism.

+“I do have a concern that if we don’t get the executive branch under control, we drift toward authoritarianism,” she responded.

+“Do I think America is drifting towards authoritarianism?
+No. I have only hope and optimism about the direction our country is headed.
+Do I think the executive branch is too powerful?
+Absolutely.
+It’s been growing for decades," she posted on X.

+"We need smaller federal agencies and we have a unique opportunity to do something about it.
+The president is doing the tough work of trimming back the executive branch,” she added.

-To jeers from the crowd, Kennedy defended Trump’s actions in his first three months in the White House, including the president's move to end foreign aid contracts at the U.S. Agency for International Development.
+Meanwhile, Kennedy faced jeers when he defended Trump's actions in his first three months in the White House, including the president's move to end foreign aid contracts at the U.S. Agency for International Development.

 “We need to make sure that our own house is in order," he said.
 “We’re spending money off in foreign lands on things that may or may not be meritorious.
 In this case, our grandchildren will be paying back with economic disaster.”